bayprior

 • Build robust priors — Sceptical, robust mixture, and calibrated power priors for regulatory sensitivity analyses.

-• Generate regulatory reports — Self-contained HTML, PDF, or Word (.docx) prior justification reports aligned with FDA/EMA submission expectations, rendered via Quarto.
+• Generate regulatory reports — Self-contained HTML, PDF, or Word (.docx) prior justification reports rendered via Quarto.

 Features and Modules